 Step#1: Materials Sourcing

-Carbon fiber is made from microscopic fibers that are thinner than a human hair and are composed of mostly carbon atoms.
-These fibers are combined with a resin system, such as epoxy, phenolic, or polyurethane, to create a strong and lightweight composite material.
+The quality of carbon fiber car parts begins with the raw materials.
+Carbon fiber is made from ultra-fine strands of carbon atoms that are woven together to form a strong, lightweight material.
+These fibers are combined with a resin system, such as epoxy, phenolic, or polyurethane, to create a durable composite.

 Step#2: Design and Molding